-I cannot talk about Chicken Manchow Soup with all those crispy fried noodles without telling you about all the fun I used to have in Bombay with my girls friends.
-We would meet up every evening after classes, head to the shadies street chinese stall in the neighbourhood and order bowls of this soup.
-Because it was perfect and he’d give us unlimited fried noodles to top every bote with it.
-I really wanted to replicate the flavours but umm rasta chinese is still the best!
+I cannot talk about Chicken Manchow Soup with all those crispy fried noodles without telling you about all the fun I used to have in Bombay with my girl friends.
+We would meet up every evening after classes, head to the shadies street chinese stall in the neighborhood and order bowls of this soup.
+Because it was perfect and he’d give us unlimited fried noodles to top every bowl with it.
+I really wanted to replicate the flavors but umm rasta chinese is still the best!
 Though this version comes pretty darn close.

 The moment my veggies and chicken arrived from Big Basket, it literally took me 30 minutes to put make this soup because this recipe is FAST!
 And it’s just soo filling and incredibly satisfying.
 We ended up having leftovers all weekend under our blankies with some Netflix and wine.
 Because we are classy like that